 Gold Buyers Get Physical As Coin and Jewelry Sales Surge

-I was honored to be in St. Paul’s Cathedral attending Margaret Thatcher’s funeral this week.
+I was honored to be in St. Paul’s Cathedral attending Margaret Thatcher’s funeral last week.
 It was quite a special opportunity to pay tribute to Britain’s longest-serving prime minister in person, and the ceremony provided a reflective occasion on her influential leadership and unwavering conviction.

 As her country faced an economic crisis with high inflation, high tax rates and hundreds of mining strikes, the lady’s iron courage helped her make the difficult decisions that steered the United Kingdom to a more sustainable path.

 A steely resolve seems to be lacking in many of our world leaders today.
 Maggie led the U.K. down the path of privatization, encouraging entrepreneurship and free markets because her belief was that “Socialist governments traditionally do make a financial mess.
 They always run out of other people’s money.”

 In his recent webcast, Global Portfolio Strategist Don Coxe points out the effectiveness of this privatization path, showing the rise in the U.K.’s real GDP from the time she was elected Leader of the Opposition in 1975 through today.

 Buyers Move from Gold ETFs to Physical Gold